Optimizing Multiple-Control Toffoli Quantum Circuit Design with Constraint Programming: Optimization Model

 A separate flow network is introduced for each input state to ensure that the circuit meets all the specifications.
 The model is further improved by grouping input states with the same output specification into \emph{commodities}.
-In this case, the source pushes a unit flow to each of the input states in the group.
+For a completely specified function, each commodity is associated with a single input state.
+In contrast, for an incomplete function, multiple input states can be grouped together based on the output specification.
+The source pushes a unit flow to each of the input states in the group.
 The flows remain separated due to the bijections, and are eventually collected by the sink.
 Note that this grouping is only possible when input states have the same output specification, and therefore the arcs connecting to the sink are the same.